What it is

 llm/anthropic implements llm.LLM using Anthropic's Messages API.

-It keeps the same OpenAI-shaped message/tool types at the boundary, so the rest of the framework (agents, tools, memory)
+The same Phero message/tool types are used at the boundary, so the rest of the framework (agents, tools, memory)

 doesn't need to change.